dancaldera/stockpulse/README.md

 ```

 **How it works:**
-1. Fetches real-time market movers from Financial Modeling Prep API (stocks)
+1. **For stocks**: Fetches from Yahoo Finance trending/screener APIs
-2. Or fetches top cryptos from CoinGecko API (crypto strategy)
+2. **For crypto**: Fetches top cryptos from CoinGecko API (free, no key required)
-3. Falls back to Yahoo Finance trending stocks if FMP unavailable
-4. Falls back to static list if all APIs fail
+3. Falls back to static curated lists if APIs are unavailable
-5. Caches ticker lists for 30 minutes to avoid rate limits
-6. Filters stocks: minimum $5 price, 1M+ daily volume
+4. Filters stocks: minimum $5 price, 1M+ daily volume
-7. Filters crypto: excludes stablecoins, requires positive price
+5. Filters crypto: excludes stablecoins, requires positive price
-8. Analyzes each ticker and sorts by potential gain
+6. Analyzes each ticker and sorts by potential gain

-**Note:**
-- For stocks: Without an FMP API key, the system uses Yahoo Finance trending stocks or the static ticker list.
-For true real-time market movers (most active, gainers, losers), an FMP API key is recommended (free tier available).
-- For crypto: Uses CoinGecko's free API (no key required, 30 calls/min) to fetch top cryptocurrencies by market cap.
+7. Smart caching prevents excessive API calls

+**No API keys required!** All data sources are free and work out of the box.

 ---